Sharp convergence rates for Langevin dynamics in the nonconvex setting: Overdamped Langevin diffusion

-It can be easily verified that $x^{(1)}$ in Algorithm~\ref{olmcmc} has the same distribution as $\tilde{x}_{\delta}$ in \eqrefmike{e:discretelangevindiffusion}.
-Throughout this section, we denote by $p^*$ the unique distribution which satisfies $p^*(x) \propto \exp{(- U(x))}$.
-It can be shown that $p^*$ is the unique invariant distribution of \eqref{e:exactlangevindiffusion} \citep[see, for example, Proposition 6.1 in][]{pav}.
-In the discussion that follows we will use $p^{(k)}$ to denote the distribution of $x^{(k)}$ as defined in Algorithm \ref{olmcmc}.
-The main result of this section is Theorem \ref{t:contractionofdiscreteoverdampedlangevin}, which establishes a convergence rate for Algorithm \ref{olmcmc}.
+Our first result, stated as Theorem \ref{t:overdamped}, establishes the rate at which the distribution of the solution of \eqrefmike{e:discreteoverdampedlangevindiffusion} converges to $p^*$.
+The SDE in \eqrefmike{e:discreteoverdampedlangevindiffusion} is implementable as Algorithm~\ref{olmcmc}.

+It can be verified that $x_{i\delta}$ in Algorithm~\ref{olmcmc} and the solution to the SDE in Eq.~\eqref{e:discreteoverdampedlangevindiffusion} at time $t=i\delta$ have the same distribution.
+The following theorem establishes a convergence rate for Algorithm~\ref{olmcmc}.